-The human immune system protects the body from foreign objects such as microorganisms.
-It is made of several cells that are spread throughout the body, each playing different roles and moving through the body, as needed.
+The human immune system protects the body against foreign objects such as microorganisms.
+It is made up of various cells that are scattered throughout the body, each carrying different roles and moving through the body as needed.

-There are two main types of blood cells.
-The most common are red blood cells or red blood cells, which carry oxygen to the body tissues and remove carbon dioxide.
-The other group is the white blood cells, or leukocytes.
+There are two main types of cells in the blood.
+The most common are red blood cells or erythrocytes, which carry oxygen to body tissues and remove carbon dioxide.
+The other group is white blood cells, or leukocytes.
 These are the immune cells.

-Some white blood cells recognize specific foreign bodies so that the body has been exposed in the past.
+Some white blood cells recognize specific foreign bodies for the body to have been exposed in the past.
 These immune cells are called lymphocytes.
-Other white blood cells are non-specific and can attack a range of different foreign organisms: these include neutrophils, eosinophils and natural killer cells.
+Other white blood cells are not specific and can attack a range of different foreign organisms: these include neutrophils, eosinophils and natural killer cells.

 There are two different types of lymphocytes.
-B lymphocytes (sometimes just called B-cells) produce antibodies.
-An antibody is a protein that can block a particular role in a given foreign body.
-When this happens, the antibody signals to other immune cells to attack the organism.
+B lymphocytes (sometimes called B cells only) produce antibodies.
+An antibody is a protein that can block in a particular role of a particular foreign body.
+When this happens, the antibody signals to other cells immune to the body's attack.

 Other immune cells

-Natural killer (NK) cells attack tumor cells and virus-infected cells in a manner similar to the lymphocytes.
-But while each lymphocyte can only recognize and attack cells infected by one specific virus, natural killer cells can attack a wider range.
+Natural killer (NK) cells attack tumor cells and virus-infected cells in a manner similar to lymphocytes.
+But at the same time, each lymphocyte can only recognize and attack cells infected by a specific virus, natural killer cells can attack a wider range.

-Eosinophils attack organisms that are too big to be eaten by a single phagocyte, like worms.
+Eosinophils attack organisms that are too large to be eaten by single phagocytes, such as worms.

 Phagocytes are cells that attack and destroy foreign cells, choking them.
 There are two main types of phagocytes.

-- Macrophages move in blood and body tissues, killing organisms that can cause diseases related to AIDS and virus-infected cells.
+- Macrophages move in the blood and tissues of the body, killing organisms that can cause AIDS-related diseases and virus-infected cells.